BillyGe00/Predicting-AF-among-ESUS-Patients/README.md

 ## Aim Four

-Develop understandings about tbe role of individual data compoenents in predicting AF, including ICD, labs, ECG, and ECHO.
+Develop understandings about tbe importance of individual data compoenents in predicting AF, including ICD, labs, ECG, and ECHO.